HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Want to create more video content but feel held back

-back by limited time, budget or production resources?
-You’re not alone.
-Here’s the good news: with HeyGen, you can produce, translate and adapt videos that look even better than traditional productions at a fraction of the cost and time.
+back by limited time, budget, or production resources?
+You are not alone.
+Here is the good news: with HeyGen, you can produce, translate and adapt videos that look even better than traditional productions at a fraction of the cost and time.

 Top use cases: how learning professionals are using HeyGen

-HeyGen are more than a video tool.
-It’s a creative engine built for learning professionals who need to move fast, scale content, and drive results without sacrificing quality.
-From courses to multilingual training videos, here’s how learning professionals across every function are using HeyGen to create high-impact videos at scale.
+HeyGen is more than a video tool.
+It is a creative engine built for learning professionals who need to move fast, scale content, and drive results without sacrificing quality.
+From courses to multilingual training videos, here is how learning professionals across functions are using HeyGen to create high-impact videos at scale.

 Ideal for: Instructional Designers, Learning & Development, HR, Sales Enablement

-- Komatsu streamline global employee learning and development with engaging, multilingual AI videos
+- Komatsu streamlines global employee learning and development with engaging, multilingual AI videos

 Training & Onboarding